Daniel-De-la-Cruz-Vill/Web-scrapping-and-data-wrangling/README.md

 # **Web scraping and data cleaning with Beautiful Soup and Pandas**
+In data science, web scraping is the process of extracting data from websites, and it is useful for collecting vast amounts of information quickly or analyzing real-time data.
+This data is typically extracted in an unstructured HTML format, which means that it must be converted into a structured form, such as a pandas DataFrame.

-In this project, Beautiful Soup was used to scrape data from a Wikipedia article about the top companies by revenue in the US.
-The extracted data was then placed into a pandas dataframe for cleaning.
+In this project, Beautiful Soup was used to scrape data from a Wikipedia article on the top companies by revenue in the US.
+The extracted data was then placed into a pandas DataFrame for cleaning.

 URL to the Wikipedia article: https://en.wikipedia.org/wiki/List_of_largest_companies_by_revenue